CATEGORY: OTHER

 Depending on the dynamics of a Pet and its Top, there are many roles that suit a Pet.
 A Handler is a Pet owner.
 He or she can be seen as a general pet owner with a training aspect, but without a necessarily pronounced power dynamic.
 This is often about living together, in which he or she exerts influence, but without permanent instructions and a distinct system of rules.

-A stronger variant of the Handler is the Owner.
+A stricter variant of the Handler is the Owner.
 This could be equated with the Mistress or Master, i.e. a defined claim to ownership and the associated relationship.
 An Owner often has distinct rules for the Pet and often also specific names, commands and ideas and identifies it with appropriate accessories such as a collar.

 The Trainer would also be a possibility for a Pet Top.
 People with this type of character mainly enjoy the training part of pet play.
 They are concerned with learning commands, behaviors and often specific routines.
 Trainers do not necessarily have an emotional attachment to the animal character, but rather to the function of a Pet.